JakubSzwajka/JakubSzwajka.github.io/_posts/2022-06-05-Pytest-fixture-import.md

 				assert response.data != []
 ```

 I had this exercise in response.
 But hey!
-I wanted to know if it is exactly this exercise I’m importing with fixtures, so I needed its instance in argument!
+I wanted to know if it is exactly this exercise I'm importing with fixtures, so I needed its instance in an argument!

-The problem is as they said.. “…cannot directly receive fixture arguments…”.  🙁
+The problem is as they said.. "…cannot directly receive fixture arguments…". 🙁

-The walk-around which is for me MUCH BETTER/CLEANER/**SEXIER** solution now, is to get rid of TestCase class.
+The walk-around which is for me a MUCH BETTER/CLEANER/SEXIER solution now is to get rid of TestCase class.

 ## Solution 2